Shall We Dance (1937 film): Plot

-Peters (who by now has revealed his true identity) and Keene, unable to squelch the rumor, decide to actually marry and then immediately get divorced.
-Linda begins to fall in love with her husband, but then discovers him with another woman, Lady Denise Tarrington (Ketti Gallian), and leaves before he can explain.
-Later, when she comes to his new show to personally serve him divorce papers, she sees him dancing with dozens of women, all wearing masks with her face on them: Peters has decided that if he cannot dance with Linda, he will dance with images of Linda.
-Seeing that he truly loves her, she happily joins him onstage.
+Peters (who by now has revealed his true identity) and Keene, unable to squelch the rumor, decide to secretly marry to avoid the scandal these forged bedroom pictures will create if they don't wed, and then immediately get divorced.
+Linda begins to fall in love with Peters, but then accidentally discovers him with another woman, and leaves before he can explain that she was an old flame, Lady Denise Tarrington, unaware of his marriage and still pursuing him.
+Later, when Keene comes to his new show to personally serve him divorce papers, she sees him dancing with dozens of women all wearing masks with her face on them: Peters has decided that if he cannot dance with Linda, he will dance with images of her.
+Seeing that he truly loves her, she happily joins him dancing onstage.

 Cast

 Music

 George Gershwin – who had become famous for blending jazz with classical forms – wrote each scene in a different style of dance music, and he composed one scene specifically for the ballerina Harriet Hoctor.
 Ira Gershwin seemed decidedly less excited by the idea; none of his lyrics make reference to the notion of blending different styles of dance (such as ballet and jazz), and Astaire was also not enthusiastic about the concept.

 The score of Shall We Dance is probably the largest source of Gershwin orchestral works unavailable to the general public, at least since the advent of modern stereo recording techniques in the 1950s.
 The movie contains the only recordings of some of the instrumental pieces currently available to Gershwin aficionados (although not all the incidental music composed for the movie was used in the final cut).
 Some of the cuts arranged and orchestrated by Gershwin include: "Dance of the Waves", "Waltz of the Red Balloons", "Graceful and Elegant", "Hoctor's Ballet" and "French Ballet Class".
 The instrumental track "Walking the Dog", however, has been frequently recorded and has been played from time to time on classical music radio stations.

 Nathaniel Shilkret, musical director for the movie, hired Jimmy Dorsey and all or part of the Dorsey band as the nucleus of a fifty-piece studio orchestra including strings.
 Dorsey was in Hollywood at the time working the "Kraft Music Hall" radio show on NBC hosted by Bing Crosby.
 Dorsey is heard soloing on "Slap That Bass", "Walking the Dog" and "They All Laughed".

 Gershwin was already suffering during the production of the motion picture from the brain tumor that was shortly to kill him, and Shilkret (as well as Robert Russell Bennett) contributed by assisting with orchestration on some of the numbers.